alronz/b2c-database-selection/Cassandra/Examples/tpch.md

 ![image](https://s3.amazonaws.com/b2cbucket/q4screenshot1.png)

-Now we can run an aggregate query against our table but first we need to get all the partition keys then run the query agains each partition as we have done in Q1 and Q3 as shown below:
+Now we can run an aggregate query against our table but first we need to get all the partition keys.
+Then we can run the query against each partition as we have done in Q1 and Q3 as shown below:

 ````